mozilla-conduit/lando-ui/landoui/assets_src/README.md

 # Production

-The production docker container deletes the `src` folder and `assets.yml` file so no need to worry about those being served in production.
+The production docker container will serve all static assets in the `static` folder.
+In the circle build the dev container is used to build the static assets and then the production container simply copies them in.

 You can manually compile the static assets by running:
 `docker-compose run -e FLASK_APP=/app/landoui/assets_app.py lando-ui flask assets build`.